krgermax/Disclawd-Bot/README.md

 >[!NOTE]
 > The bot is **guild-aware**, each server that interacts with biomes generates its own world instance.
 This ensures server-specific biome progress and mob spawning. (*Note: Instances are automatically cleared after 2 hours of inactivity*).

->[!CAUTION]
-> While Disclawd has core gameplay features implemented and is functional in its base state, the project is not yet ready for third-party deployment.
-Community deployment support will be considered once the project reaches a more stable release.
-Visit [Disclawd Test Server](https://discord.gg/U7HjdbSEPT) to test Disclawd.

 ## Table of Contents
 - [Commands](#commands)
 - [Biomes](#biomes)